 The story of the Transplant Pregnancy Registry International (TPRI) begins with a compassionate doctor and his quest to help transplant recipients who wanted to start a family.

-When speaking with a patient in 1991, Dr. Vincent Armenti realized there was almost no information available about the possibilities for pregnancy after an organ transplant.
+When speaking with a patient, in 1991 Dr. Vincent Armenti realized there was almost no information available about the possibilities for pregnancy after an organ transplant.
 He then established the National Transplantation Registry (NTPR) at Thomas Jefferson University in Philadelphia, Pa.
-NTPR later became the Transplant Pregnancy Registry International (TPRI).
+NTPR became the Transplant Pregnancy Registry International (TPRI) in 2016.

 The focus of the Registry was initially to study recipients in North America, to discover what happened if a recipient of a solid organ transplant became pregnant.
 The key questions were – How might pregnancy affect the mother, her transplanted organ, and her baby?

 More than 2,900 transplant recipients have shared their information with the TPRI reporting more than 5,000 pregnancy outcomes since 1991.
 Our database has pregnancy information that we have collected over the decades.
 This helps us to provide vital data to those considering parenthood after a transplant.
 The TPRI studies pregnancies both in female transplant recipients and in those fathered by male transplant recipients.